Tina McKenzie (politician)

-Tina McKenzie (born 1973) is a business executive and former politician from Belfast in Northern Ireland.
+Tina McKenzie MBE (born 1973) is a business executive and former politician from Belfast in Northern Ireland.

 Early life

 After graduating from the University of Ulster, McKenzie started her career co-ordinating job-skills programmes for the rehabilitation of ex-offenders, working with NIACRO, Extern, and the Probation Board for Northern Ireland (PBNI).

 McKenzie undertook further studies at the Tilburg University Business School and IESE Business School at the University of Navarra.
 McKenzie also undertook further study at the William J. Clinton Leadership Institute at Queen's University Belfast, completing the 'Leading Effective Boards' Programme in 2015.

 Political life

 McKenzie returned to her native Northern Ireland in 2013 to set up Staffline Group (Ireland).
 Shortly after her return she joined newly formed political party NI21 and was appointed its first chair.
 McKenzie described herself as believing in the maintenance of the union of Britain and Northern Ireland, principally for economic reasons.

 NI21 selected McKenzie as their candidate for the European election of 2014, proposing to support the region in Europe and promote jobs and economic growth.
-She also stood for Belfast City Council in Balmoral.
-She received more than 10,500 first-preference votes in the European election, however did not meet the threshold for election.
+She also stood for Belfast City Council in the Balmoral electoral area gaining just 256 first preference votes, a little under 3% of the overall first preference votes cast.
+She received more than 10,500 first-preference votes in the European election, gaining 1.7% of the vote, well below the threshold for election.

 On the night of the election, some figures within the party resigned, including McKenzie, following allegations of misconduct made against party leader Basil McCrea.
 Shortly after, McKenzie announced she was leaving politics on the grounds that she was disillusioned.